StrangeCoder1729/FinancialFraudDetector/README.md

 The Python `Pickle` library is used to serialize and deserialize machine learning models, enabling easy integration within Flask for inference.

 ### Website Access
-The fraud detection system is accessible at [Financial Fraud Detector](https://financialfrauddetector.onrender.com/predict) hosted on Vercel.
+The fraud detection system is accessible at [Financial Fraud Detector](https://financialfrauddetector.onrender.com) hosted on Render.
 Users interact with the frontend to select a machine learning model and specify transaction details, receiving instant fraud likelihood predictions.

 ## Contributors
 - **Saket Kulkarni**